husarion/rosbot_webui/README.md

 `roslaunch exploration_demo demo.launch`

-Go to the web browser and type IP addrees of your ROSbot in adress bar.
-You will be able to control ROSbot.
+Go to the web browser and type `http://device_name.local/` in adress bar, substituting phrase `device_name` wth name of your ROSbot defined in Husarnet panel.
+Now you will be able to control ROSbot.

+If you do not have Husarnet configured, you can use local IP of yout device.

 # Modifications